Introduction: The Great Deception Unveiled – Is Christianity the Babylon of Revelation?

-While Paul was still ministering, and as the church grew and spread into the pagan world, differing gospels began to emerge that conflicted with what the apostles taught.
-The false gospels (as Paul called them) sprang up during Paul’s ministry, evidence of which shows up repeatedly in his epistles to the churches.
-Those false gospels frustrated Paul because he knew they were circulating and people believed them.
+While Paul was still ministering, and as the church grew and spread into the pagan world, false brethren (aka Tares) with a different Jesus, and differing gospels, began to emerge that conflicted with what the apostles taught.
+The false brethren were frequently mentioned in Paul’s epistles because people were falling for their false doctrine.

 18 For, in the first place, when you come together as a church, I hear that there are divisions among you.
 And I believe it in part, 19 for there must be factions among you in order that those who are genuine among you may be recognized.
 (1 Corinthians)